Crete or Santorini?

 1. Santorini Dave The Hotel Expert

-Simple answer: No. Chartered boats are very tricky as far as the coast guard authorities are concerned.
+My short answer: no. Chartered boats are very tricky as far as the coast guard authorities are concerned.
 In tourist season it is basically illegal to get a fisherman to give you a lift between islands on his boat.
 The penalties are severe.
 The reasons are safety – the authorities don’t want dead bodies washing up on island beaches and I suspect protectionism – the ferry boat companies don’t want competition.
 The excursion/tour boats that we all love to ride on, operate on the strict proviso that all passengers will return with the boat back to its home port.
 So while you can take a day trip from Santorini to say Paros, you must go back at the end of the day.
 Perhaps the authorities are not as strict off-season.
 You can probably hire a yacht but you’re still going to have to take that yacht back to the island you departed from.
 Any in any case, you’d probably be looking at a total bill close to the €2000 it will take to fly.

 4. Eastern or Western Crete for 1 Week